merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/20_Installation.md

-We would like to suggest that you keep a development copy of a live installation for a new or updated extensions testing.
+We would like to suggest that you keep a development copy of the live installation for a new or updated extension testing.
 Follow the steps listed below.

 1. Make sure that your system corresponds to Magento requirements.